MerlinPCarson/gamma-spectra_denoising/README.md

 ### by Merlin Carson
 Algorithms for removing background, Compton scatter and detector noise from gamma-ray spectra.

-This repo contains python scripts for simulating clean and noisy gamma-ray spectra, trainable convolutional neural networks for denoising gamma-ray spectra, and a convex optimization script for the classification of radionuclides in a gamma-ray spectrum.
+This repo contains python scripts for simulating clean and noisy gamma-ray spectra, trainable convolutional neural networks for denoising gamma-ray spectra, and a convex optimization based radionuclide classifier for gamma-ray spectra.

 # Requirements
 * Pytorch